Published March 03, 2012

 Childress suggested the Saints were trying to hurt Brett Favre during the 2009 NFC title game.

 Williams worked under Buddy Ryan and considers himself a disciple of the former coach who once was accused by Dallas of placing a bounty on some Cowboys.

 "I'm not going to apologize for how hard our guys play, and I'm not going to apologize if they're trying to lay the wood on everybody," Williams once said.
 "When the other team is worried about protecting themselves over protecting the ball, we all like that a lot better."

 Williams became Titans defensive coordinator in 1997 and helped Tennessee win the AFC championship in '99.
 He left to become Bills coach and went 17-31 in three seasons before being fired.

-He went back to coordinating in 2004 in Washington, left in 2008 to joins Jacksonville for one season, then moved to New Orleans just as the Saints were becoming the class of the NFC South.
+He went back to coordinating in 2004 in Washington, left in 2008 to join Jacksonville for one season, then moved to New Orleans just as the Saints were becoming the class of the NFC South.

 Several players told The Washington Post on Friday that Williams had a similar bounty program with the Redskins.

-Former defensive end Philip Daniels, now as the team's director of player development, said the most he received was $1,500 for a four-sack game against the Dallas Cowboys in 2005; player performance bonuses are outlawed by the NFL.
+Former defensive end Philip Daniels, now the team's director of player development, said the most he received was $1,500 for a four-sack game against the Dallas Cowboys in 2005; player performance bonuses are outlawed by the NFL.